timeweb-cloud/terraform-provider-timeweb-cloud/docs/data-sources/database_cluster.md

 page_title: "twc_database_cluster Data Source - Timeweb Cloud"
 subcategory: ""
 description: |-
   Data source that provides bunch of useful parameters for filtering and suitable database cluster selection.
 All parameters are filters, so you can use only needed.
-Available OS may be retrieved from API https://api.timeweb.cloud/api/v1/databaseclusters
+Available DB types may be retrieved from API https://api.timeweb.cloud/api/v1/database-types
 ---

 # twc_database_cluster (Data Source)

 Data source that provides bunch of useful parameters for filtering and suitable database cluster selection.
 All parameters are filters, so you can use only needed.
-Available OS [may be retrieved from API](https://api.timeweb.cloud/api/v1/databaseclusters)
+Available DB types [may be retrieved from API](https://api.timeweb.cloud/api/v1/database-types)